1968 Penny Value: How Much Is a 1968 Lincoln Penny Worth?

 • DCAM (Deep Cameo) – An intense frosted design with a deep mirror-like background.

-1968 Penny Value by Grade
+1968 Penny Value by Mint Marks

 The condition of a 1968 Lincoln penny has a significant impact on its value.
 However, it is always about the combination of factors (e.g., the above-mentioned designations, mint marks, and errors).
 Coins in circulation (grades G-4 to AU-50) are typically valued between 3 and 10 cents for the amount of copper they contain, though their erroneous issues can be far more expensive.
+But how much do they cost, and why is a 1968 D penny worth so much?

 Coin